 Work is good as long as it is done in moderates amounts of time, and it does not interfere with sleep, healthy eating, and physical exercise.

-Those in relationships, or with have families, and children already know that all that requires work is a different type of work than the one we get paid for in money.
+Those in relationships, or with families and children already know that all that requires work.
+It is a different type of work than the one we get paid for in money.

 Too much work, no matter how much we like it, can be overwhelming and stressful if we cannot put a limit on it.
 Unfortunately, this is an issue many immigrants and ex-pats are struggling with.